shupe-carboni/backend/app/adp/README.md

 Templates are contained in `/app/adp/templates`.

 ## Building New Models
 ADP's products are custom built.
-There is no current list of every product that could possibly be made.
-I could make one, which would product about 140,000 records, but this would ultimately be a waste of space, as most of them would never be used.
+There is no current list of every product that can be made.
+Most product configurations are not likely to ever be used (i.e. coil cabinet paint colors with refrigerant connections on the same side as the OEM's furnace flue).

-With this reality, there needs to be a way to add new models to the vendor's product listing efficiently, including features in the attributes table.
-The same functionality used in V1 can be used here.
-However, the data will be saved differently.
-In V1, products were listed by-customer and included features in the table schema.
-In V2, products and attributes are stored separately, and Strategy products are defined by which entries exist in the table *vendor_pricing_by_customer* (vendor_customer_id, vendor_product_id, price).

 ## Validating Model Numbers
 This functionality has not been implemented yet.
 Product contraints have been loaded